Neurodiagnostic Technologist Schools

 Neurodiagnostic Technologist Degree & Certification Programs

-While new students to the field of neurodiagnostic technology may benefit from an associate of science (AS) or associate of applied science (AAS) degree in the area, more seasoned healthcare professionals or those already with degrees may consider a certification program to increase their employment marketability.
-An AAS provides students with necessary healthcare experiences allowing them to determine whether an electrodiagnostic (END) career is a good fit for their personality and skill set.
+While new students in neurodiagnostic technology may benefit from an associate of science (AS) or associate of applied science (AAS) degree in the area, more seasoned healthcare professionals or those already with degrees may consider a certification program to increase their employment marketability.
+An AAS provides students with necessary healthcare experiences, allowing them to determine whether an electrodiagnostic (END) career is a good fit for their personality and skill set.

 For an AAS degree, students can apply directly out of high school, or with minimal background in the medical field.
 Still, some programs require specific clinical or educational standards to be met before beginning the program.
 AS and certificate programs are likely to have similar admissions standards.
 For a bachelor of science (BS) program, students should be prepared to submit to a more rigorous admissions process.